-- Children under age 13 - A person over age 13 (including your child, spouse, or parent), if the person meets all of the following criteria: - Lives with you and depends on you for support, - Is claimed as a dependent on your federal income tax return, - Is physically or mentally incapable of self-care, and - Has a gross income less than the federal income tax personal exemption.
-The exemption for 2010 is \$3,650.
+- Children under age 13 - A person over age 13 (including your child, spouse, or parent), if the person meets all of the following criteria: - Lives with you and depends on you for support, - Is claimed as a dependent on your federal income tax return, - ^D Is physically or mentally incapable of self-care, and - Has a gross income less than the federal income tax personal exemption.
+Go to the IRS website for more information.

-Because of IRS rules, Domestic Partners and their dependents are not considered eligible dependents under your DDFSA.
+Because of IRS rules, Company-recognized Domestic Partners and their dependents are not considered eligible dependents under your DDFSA.